nandre21/Wallstreetbets-Sentiment-Analysis/README.md

 ## Overview

 This Shiny app provides a comprehensive analysis of stock sentiments based on Reddit discussions and news articles.
 The dashboard features real-time stock prices, sentiment analysis, and trending stocks on r/wallstreetbets.
 Additionally, a daily sentiment score and the top trending stocks are updated once daily.
-You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/).
+You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/). **Note: It is not currently live due to limited worker settings on rshiny.**

 ## Features